top of page

 If a learner engages in any of the disallowed behavior we will ask that learner to take a break, with a quiet activity, at a separate table away from other learners.
 If the learner’s behavior does not resolve after intervention from teachers we will communicate with the parent as soon as is appropriate and come up with a mutually agreed upon plan of action to support positive behavior.
 If there are still behavioral issues (as outlined in the “what is not allowed”) after talking with the parent we will need to ask the learner to discontinue the class.
 The exception to this policy is if there is outright violent behavior, including causing harm to another person or property.
 This behavior may result in immediate expulsion from our program.

 If we need to connect with a parent regarding any behavioral issue: we will need to speak on the phone or in person.
 We will not discuss behavioral concerns via text message or email due to the need for emotional attunement and sensitivity in such a discussion.
 Please know that we truly hold everyone’s highest wellbeing in mind as we offer our classes and never see ourselves in an adversarial relationship with families or youth.
-We wish to partner with families and to work as a team to support your youth
+We aim to partner with families and to work as a team to support your youth.

 Cellphone Policy